 Are you a wannabe travel blogger or digital nomad?
 If so we have loads of content to help and support you, for free, on our site.
 We do not sell courses.
 We have a post on how travel bloggers make money, based on our own experiences creating a travel blog that fully supports our family.
 We took a family gap year and turned it into a business.
 We also have useful tips such as basics of SEO for travel bloggers, even posts on how to start a travel blog in 6 easy steps.
 We are genuinely here to help you, not just to travel, to earn through travel, and find freedom in life.
 We are a digital nomad family and the freedom we have found through this lifestyle is everything to us.

 Regardless of your budget there are laptops at each and every level of budget and specification.
 Work out what you want a laptop for and how you will be using it.
 From there you can work out what budget and specifications you’ll need.

 In terms of warranty nearly all manufacturers will only provide a warranty for one country or area.
-A computer from the USA won’t be covered in Australia and vice versa.
+A computer from the USA won’t be covered in Australia, the UK and vice versa.
 Even if they are an identical model.
 This is extremely frustrating and in my opinion a way of fixing prices and products across the world.
 As a travel blogger you probably won’t be static in the one area for extended periods of time.
 Having to take a computer back halfway across the world isn’t something anyone wants to do.